minprog/programmeren-1/lectures/05 Data Structures/index.md

     *   By the way, `NUL` refers to `\0`, a character that ends a string, and `NULL` refers to an address of all zeros, or a null pointer that we can think of as pointing nowhere.

 *   Unlike we can with arrays, we no longer randomly access elements in a linked list.
 For example, we can no longer access the 5th element of the list by calculating where it is, in constant time.
 (Since we know arrays store elements back-to-back, we can add 1, or 4, or the size of our element, to calculate addresses.)
-Instead, we have to follow each element’s pointer, one at a time.
+Instead, we have to follow each element's pointer, one at a time.
 And we need to allocate twice as much memory as we needed before for each element.

 *   In code, we might create our own struct called `node` (like a node from a graph in mathematics), and we need to store both an `int` and a pointer to the next `node` called `next`: